Educ00/mdisc-2425/docs/mdisc/us14_algorithm_documentation.md

 ### 8. Reachability Count (DFS)

 **Purpose**: Count reachable nodes using standard DFS (used in bridge check).

+**How it works**:
+- Perform a DFS, counting each newly visited station.
+- This gives the size of the connected component.
+- Used to compare connectivity **before and after** removing an edge.

 ```java
 private int dfsCount(Map<Station, List<Railway>> graph, Station station, Set<Station> visited) {